 - Effective Communicator - communicating regularly, proactively, clearly, inspirationally, and harnessing people's minds and hearts to create change.

 - Skilled Politician and Community Leader - convening the community around common values, a common mission, and a dynamic organizational strategy.

 - Head Teacher - demonstrating performance-based instructional leadership and deep commitment to academic/intellectual/social/emotional/civic development of students within an ethos of equity.

-- Chief Talent Developer recruiting, nurturing, and retaining a diverse and high-quality community of colleagues.
+- Chief Talent Developer - recruiting, nurturing, and retaining a diverse and high-quality community of colleagues.

-- Entrepreneurial and Competent CFO - managing the fiscal resources of the organization, understanding the role of fundraising and use of data and their impact on equity.
+- Entrepreneurial and Competent CFO - managing the fiscal resources of the organization, and understanding the role of fundraising and use of data and their impact on equity.